EJWilcoxProjects/EJWilcoxProjects.github.io/DSR.md

 ![rocker top](https://i.ibb.co/JRQ6S5J/Double-Stop-Rocker-Top-Variation-3-bar-2022-Jul-31-10-32-04-AM-000-Customized-View21107458359-png-al.png)

-Above you can see a variation of the rocker top design, still with lots of magnet slots, and this one requires it as it isn't held in with elastic bands, instead the magnets keep the rocker repelling at each side.
-Simply requires using superglue to glue the magnets in with polarities causing base and top to repel against eachother.
+Above you can see a variation of the rocker top design, still with lots of magnet slots.
+Due to it not being held in with elastic bands, the magnets keep the rocker repelling at each side, thus centered.
+Simply use superglue to glue the magnets in with polarities causing base and top to repel against eachother.
 A simple 2D CAD file can be made to laser cut out an MDF cover for the magnets, however this is redesigned later due to further simplification of design.

 # Early 4 Way Rocker 3D Designs